aakella1/quarkus-workshop-labs/12-Quarkus-Streaming.didact.md

 This will cause the Operator to provision a new Topic in the Kafka cluster.

-Back on the https://console-openshift-console.apps.cluster-alpha-eeb8.alpha-eeb8.sandbox811.opentlc.com/topology/ns/PLEASE ENTER USERID AT TOP OF PAGE-project[Topology View^], make sure all the Kafka and Zookeeper pods are up and running (with dark blue circles):
+Back on the OpenShift console, Developer view, make sure all the Kafka and Zookeeper pods are up and running (with dark blue circles):

 ![Diagram](docs/36-qstreaming-kafkaup.png)